Uloric Heart Failure, Stroke & Death Lawsuits

 What We Know About Uloric Lawsuits

-The boxed warning that now goes with Uloric tells consumers there is reasonable evidence that the drug is likely to cause serious or life-threatening side effects.
+The boxed warning that now goes with Uloric tells consumers there is reasonable evidence that the drug is likely to cause severe or life-threatening side effects.
 This warning came several years too late, however, for thousands of patients.

-Product liability lawsuits aim to hold Takeda accountable for cardiovascular problems and related deaths that the company may have prevented had it announced known health risks.
+Product liability lawsuits aim to hold Takeda accountable for cardiovascular problems (such as heart attacks or heart failure), and related deaths that the company may have prevented had it announced known health risks.

 According to the consultant's lawsuit, Takeda knew about the risks of kidney and liver damage, as well as bone marrow failure and the fact that Uloric could prove fatal if combined with certain other drugs.
-The lawsuit also alleged that the company took further steps to conceal this information from consumers.
+The lawsuit also alleged that the pharmaceutical company took further steps to conceal this information from consumers.

 Uloric Lawsuit FAQs